 But the ensuing madness slowly foreclosed her options.
 There are several words and phrases that spring to mind when considering the post-WWE life of Joanie Laurer… “Tailspin” is one of them.
 “Downward spiral” also works.
 “Hindenberg” probably wouldn’t be an understatement either.

 After splitting with HHH, Laurer hooked up with another former WWE wrestler, Sean “X-Pac” Waltman.
 Waltman had left WWE in 2002, struggling with an addiction problem, and spent the next few years in and out of rehab.
 His relationship with Laurer didn’t help, between her own drug and drinking problems, spates of sometimes deranged behavior and occasional abusive fits.

 Laurer struggled to find her footing outside the WWE.
-Chyna was a hot commodity, but no one knew who the hell Joanie Laurer was, and the WWE banned her from using the stage name, which it had trademarked.
+Chyna, hot commodity, but no one knew who the hell Joanie Laurer was.
+WWE banned her from using the stage name, which WWE trademarked.
 The “cease and desist” letters flew when Fox tried to promote her as Chyna during an appearance on Celebrity Boxing 2, which ended in an embarrassing loss to Joey Buttafuoco for the artist “formerly known as Chyna”.
 Laurer filled her time with other such career highlights as judging the World’s Most Beautiful Transsexual Pageant.